Last updated on February 18, 2026

 Urza's Saga

 Crowning the colorless artifact tutors is Urza's Saga.
-It takes a few turns for the tutor to go into effect, but it hits all those best artifacts listed with Trinket Mage, and even puts them into play.
+It takes a few turns for the tutor to come into effect, but it hits all those best artifacts listed with Trinket Mage, and even puts them into play.

 The second chapter’s ability also lets this card develop a massive threat while finding those wonderful cards.
 And the tutor ability doesn’t even cost mana.
 This card is busted.